What To Do When Grieving The Loss Of A Pet?

 Remembering your original pet while opening your heart to a new companion may be difficult, but it can also bring you immense joy.
 With time, patience, and self-care, you may find yourself ready for a new companion in your home.
 However, if moving forward remains too difficult, there may be ways you can learn to manage the emotions you are feeling and find peace within your grief.

-Finding support after losing a beloved pet
+Finding support after the death of a pet

 Online therapy may provide a safe space for exploring pet loss, understanding its implications, and learning coping strategies.
 With an online therapist, you can connect to resources and support that align with your needs and preferences.
 While some difficult journeys must be traveled alone, virtual therapy can help you to do it in a safe and supportive environment.